tomazcomz/SigmaZero/README.md

 This is the LabIACD Group 7's second project AlphaZero repository.
 File structure, dependencies and necessary procedures to its workings are described below.

+The link to the video presentation is as follows: https://youtu.be/cwbPYyzKREw

 ## File Structure:

 ### [game name] Folders: